An Interview with David Brooks

 David Brooks, an op-ed columnist for The New York Times, is one of the most recognized and highly regarded political pundits in the country.
-Often known as the liberals’ favorite conservative, Brooks is teaching two courses at Yale this semester: “Humility” and “Studies in Grand Strategy.”
+Often known as liberals’ favorite conservative, Brooks is teaching two courses at Yale this semester: “Humility” and “Studies in Grand Strategy.”
 He sat down with The Politic to talk about President Obama, the Republican Party, Yale, and journalism.

 The Politic: Can you walk us through your process of writing a column?